-2022 has been a very tough year for the UK economy as a whole.
-The Society has felt that impact too on its investment portfolio, shown by the loss above.
-That said, the Society remains financially strong, and expects that the financial markets will recover in the future.
-The Society has therefore maintained an investment strategy which balances risk with potential return, investing over the longer term, and its portfolio is strategically positioned and managed to minimise the effects of market fluctuation and to take advantage of opportunities as they arise.
+The Society has maintained an investment strategy which balances risk with potential return, investing over the longer term, and its portfolio is strategically positioned and managed to minimise the effects of market fluctuation and to take advantage of opportunities as they arise.

 A key income contribution to the portfolio comes from the Society's investment properties.
-During the year, all suites in Holloway House continued to be let on a 5-year contract.
-Market Street was let for the full year under the existing 15 year lease.
-Rental income for the buildings during the year amounted to £93,000 (2021:- £87,000).
+During the year, two suites at Holloway House became vacant with a tenant leaving.
+The commercial property market was also impacted by economic pressures hence replacement tenants have not been forthcoming.
+The Society is using its commercial property agent to seek to rectify that position.
+Market Street was let for the full year under the existing 15 year lease which has now come to an end and is being re-negotiated.

-The Investment Committee monitored an Environmental, Social Governance (ESG) assessment, applied to its investment portfolio throughout 2022.
+The Investment Committee monitored an Environmental, Social Governance ("ESG") assessment, applied to its investment portfolio throughout 2023.
 That illustrated how the portfolio fairs against an ESG assessment of sustainable investments and then monitors how that ESG assessment changes as invested companies develop their sustainability approach.
 The ESG assessment is not at the expense of the main portfolio's investment objective, which remains to achieve a balance of maximising income whilst pursuing prudent investment strategies and ensuring protection of the Society's capital.